Does Hiring a BS/MD Consultant Make Your Application Stronger?

 What happened here is the opposite.
 The editing did not surface the student.
 It replaced them.
 The essays came back grammatically perfect and emotionally generic, a story about service and passion that could have been written about any of a thousand applicants.
 The interview answers were rehearsed to the point of sounding like a brochure.
 Every individual move was defensible.
 The sum was an application with no fingerprints on it.

 Committees are not fooled by this as often as the market hopes.
-They read for the specific, the slightly awkward, the true.
-A real student who says one honest, unpolished thing about why a moment at the bedside stayed with them beats a flawless package, because the committee can believe the first one.
+They look for the specific, the slightly awkward, the true.
+A real student who says one true, unpolished thing about why a moment at the bedside stayed with them beats a flawless package, because the committee can believe the first one.

 The feedback no one wants to give